Think being a NASCAR driver isn’t as physically demanding as other sports? Think again

 Yet race car drivers routinely compete under similar conditions.

-On July 1, 2023, for the first time in over 60 years, NASCAR, the nation’s premier stock car series, will hold a race on the streets of a U.S. city at the Grant Park 220 in Chicago.
+On July 1, 2023, for the first time in over 60 years, NASCAR, the nation’s premier stock car series, held a race on the streets of a U.S. city at the Grant Park 220 in Chicago.

-The fans who attend are sure to appreciate the sound, speed and spectacle.
+The fans who attended are sure to appreciate the sound, speed and spectacle.
 But how many truly grasp the physical and mental strain placed on the drivers?

 Our research team from the University of Florida and Michigan State University is collaborating with NASCAR to better understand the stressors drivers experience on the track.